There are two types of candidates under the MMP electoral system:

 - whether the party has one or more component parties; and, if so, the name of the component parties,

 While the deadline for lodging the party list is noon on nomination day, we recommend that you lodge the list as soon as possible after writ day, ideally at the same time as you lodge your bulk nomination schedule.
 This ensures that any problems can be discussed and resolved before nomination day.
+Lodging one deposit for both the party list and bulk nomination is fine.

 Rejection of List